Ski season is well underway in the Alps, and I’m sure we’re all excited about the ski trips we have planned.

 Recover Like a King

-While it’s tempting to hit the slopeside bar after skiing for après ski, you should spend some time recovering and stretching after your day of skiing.
-It’ll help you get out of bed faster the next morning and feel better on the hill.
+While it’s tempting to hit the slopeside bar for après ski, you should spend some time recovering and stretching after your day of skiing.
+It’ll help you get out of bed faster the next morning and feel better on the mountain.

 Always drink lots of water and focus on eating healthy.
 This is especially important if you’re struggling with the altitude change.
 Foam rolling and a massage will help work out any muscle aches.
-At Momentum Ski, we are always happy to help you find a nearby yoga studio or hire a private yoga instructor or masseuse for all your recovery needs in your ski chalet.
+We are always happy to help you find a nearby yoga studio or hire a private yoga instructor or masseuse for all your recovery needs in your ski chalet.

 Focus on Injury Prevention